OUI 2nd Offense Massachusetts

 If you are charged with a second offense OUI, one of the first things that Attorneys James G. DeGiacomo and Sergey Mikhlin will ask you about is your prior conviction.
 Massachusetts has a life-time look back for OUI offenses, so that means even if you were convicted 20 years ago, it will still count against you.
 Depending on where and when your prior offense occurred, Attorneys James G. DeGiacomo and Sergey Mikhlin may be able to contest that it conforms with Massachusetts law or even reopen the old case and get it dismissed.

 If you refused the breathalyzer during your second offense OUI arrest, then the Massachusetts Registry of Motor Vehicles will suspend your licenses for three years.
 Because you are not eligible for a hardship license during this period, it is important to have an experienced OUI attorney evaluate your case to see how best to defend yourself.

-Because of the high stakes with a second offense OUI, call Attorney James G. DeGiacomo today for a free case evaluation at (617) 941-3666.
-He is available twenty-four hours a day, seven days a week, three hundred and sixty-five days a year.
+Because of the high stakes with a second offense OUI, call DeGiacomo & Mikhlin, P.C. today for a free case evaluation at (617) 941-3666.
+They are available twenty-four hours a day, seven days a week, three hundred and sixty-five days a year.

 Available to Clients 24/7

 Former Prosecutors & Knows How That Side Thinks

 Represented Clients in MA District, Superior, & Appellate Courts